woohoolabs/zen/README.md

 ## Examples

-Please have a look at the [examples folder](https://github.com/woohoolabs/zen/tree/master/examples) folder for a complete example!
+Please have a look at the [examples folder](https://github.com/woohoolabs/zen/tree/master/examples) for a complete example!

 ## Versioning